Ziggyss/node-db3-challenge/README.md

 Visit [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top) using the **Google Chrome (or Chromium if you use Linux) browser** and write _SQL queries_ for the following requirements:

 - Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.
+SELECT ProductName, CategoryName
+FROM Products as P
+JOIN Categories as C
+ON P.categoryID = C.CategoryID

 - Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.
+SELECT OrderID, ShipperName, OrderDate
+FROM Orders as O
+JOIN Shippers as S
+ON S.ShipperID = O.ShipperID
+WHERE OrderDate < "1997-01-09";

 - Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.
+SELECT ProductName, Quantity
+FROM OrderDetails as O
+JOIN Products as P
+ON O.ProductID = P.ProductID
+WHERE OrderID = 10251;

 - Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.
+SELECT OrderId, CustomerName, LastName as EmployeeLastName FROM Orders as O
+JOIN Customers as C
+ON C.CustomerID = O.CustomerID
+JOIN Employees as E
+ON E.EmployeeID = O.EmployeeID

 ### Database Methods